dlsrb6342/RoyalRoad/README.md

 # RoyalRoad
-# to find a royal load to a dean's list
+# to find a royal road to a dean's list